WycliffeAssociates/DOC/README.md

-# Interleaved Resource Generator API otherwise known as DOC
+# Interleaved Resource Generator API, otherwise known as DOC

 A DocumentRequest, composed of ResourceRequests, and a few other values, is submitted to the API.
 The API then uses that information